juhasev/sample-ninja-help/edit-project-basic-settings.md

 Estimated length of interview in minutes.
 The length of interview will be displayed to the participants if you have configured your email invitation template to display the **Project Info Box**.
 The default project email templates are configurable for each sub panel under **sub panels**.

 #### Estimated Incidence rate
-This is provided for reference purposes.
-If value deviates too much from the estimate Sample Ninja can provide automatic alerts.
+This is provided for reference purposes and can be left empty.
+Sample Ninja will send automatic alerts if the estimate incidence rate deviates configured % from the actual incidence rate.
 See **Panel Settings -> Basic settings** to configure the alers.